top of page

 "I'm Feeling Overwhelmed": A Quick Guide to Rat Care

-When you venture into the world of care for any species, the sheer amount of information and available options can be overwhelming.
+When you venture into the world of care for any species, the sheer amount of information and available options can be overwhelming, especially if you've taken on rats through unusual circumstances and had no time to plan.
 This guide will act as a whistle-stop tour of rat care to give you all of the essentials that you need as succinctly as possible so that your brain doesn't fry!
 Everyone has their own personal preferences and these evolve over time, so take the time to research various options as time goes on.

 Step 1: Cage, Substrate, Litter and Bedding

 If you want the option to expand the size of the cage in the future, purchase a single Little Zoo Venturer.
-If you only intend on having rats short-term or a small group, order a Coco Large and take out the wooden levels.
+If you only intend on having rats short-term or a small group, or if you are on a budget, order a Coco Large and take out the wooden levels.

-If you've ordered the Coco Large, purchase a litter tray or two.
+If you've ordered the Coco Large and wish to litter train your rats, purchase a litter tray.
 If you've ordered the Little Zoo Venturer, just use one of the shelves as a litter tray.
 Fill these with breeder celect cat litter.
+Another option is to put litter in one section of the cage base; the corners are best as this is where rats tend to favour toileting.

-Purchase a bale of ecobale, bedmax or snowflake supreme from a local horse shop or online.
+Purchase a bale of shredded cardboard, bedmax or snowflake supreme from a local horse shop or online.

 Use shredded newspaper, packing paper and/or half-used kitchen/toilet rolls for bedding.
 Hang these from the top of the cage with some natural string for added enrichment.